01-edu/public/subjects/devops/job-regist/README.md

 Create a script, `job-regist.sh`, that will be able to monitor a specific background job.

-The script needs to track the status of the first jobs spawned by the current terminal and periodically save the status into a `job.log` file.
+The script needs to track the status of the first jobs spawned by the current terminal and save the status into a `job.log` file every second.
 It must append the new update without modifying the previous content.

 Each update needs to be appended to the file with the current format: `YYYY-MM-DD hh:mm:ss - <job status>`